MegaApuTurkUltra/Scratch-ApuC/AdvancedDoc.md

 say(derp() - derp());
 ```

+### Recursion ###

+Recursion is fully supported, and is even thread/when-block safe [to some extent]!
+Using the power of ApuC hacks, each user defined function gets an extra parameter for its calling thread.
+Return variables are updated in each thread's own call stack.
+Note that if your function has variables, it may not be thread safe as different "when" scripts may access the variables at the same time.
+I don't see a fix for this yet.

 ### When blocks ###

 ApuC code that isn't a function automatically goes in a When Green Flag script, but you can also add your own when blocks with the `@when` annotation.